MRIDUL-MB/MRIDUL-MB/README.md

 <h3>  👨 About Me</h3>

 - 🤔 &nbsp; Exploring new technologies.
-- 🎓 &nbsp; Studying Computer Application at Kumaun University, Nainital.
+- 🎓 &nbsp; Studying Master of Computer Application at USICT, GGSIPU.
 - 🌱 &nbsp; Learning more about  UI and UX Design, Web development.
 - 🧑‍💻 &nbsp; Currently working on MERN stack.🧑‍💻